perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/README.md

 ## PHASE 2 ON MACOS: softPowerPlayTable in DeviceProperties

 It's another way to get the SPPT table into macOS as a hexadecimal string to the DeviceProperties section of config.plist, with the PCI path that corresponds to your graphics card.
-My personal experience is that the SSDT method works as is if the SSDT file is well formed but this method usually needs to add the SSDT-BRG0.aml file to work.
+My personal experience is that the SSDT method works as is if the SSDT file is well formed but this method usually needs to add the SSDT-BRG0.aml file to work (you have it in the SSDT folder).

 ### Easy method using script

 - Get one of the REG or TXT files generated in Windows.
-- In the SSDT/Scripts folder is PPT_config-plist.sh
+- In the Scripts folder is PPT_config-plist.sh
 - Open Terminal and write:<br>
 `sh ./PPT_config-plist.sh <REG-file/TXT>`
 - The output of this command is a long hexadecimal string that must be saved to be used in the config.plist file.